mudd-makerspace/mudd-makerspace.github.io/source/docs/index.md

 ## About

-Mudd Makerspace is a student-run makerspace that provides resources, funding and space for students to work on any project they choose.
-It has various tools, machines and hardware for prototyping needs.
+The Mudd Makerspace is a student-run club for providing access to tools, resources, space, and storage to work on extra-curricular projects.
+We are dedicated to making this a space where all students feel comfortable working on a variety of projects, from electronics to sewing or artistic endeavours.
+In the makerspace, you can find sewing machines, drills, saws, soldering irons, electronics components, and space to use them all.

 ## Location